makeitcloudy/makeitcloudy.github.io/_posts/2022-04-15-how-to-configure-mikrotik-openvpn-client-ros6.md

 In case you cut yourself off from the device, just refresh your endpoint IP address or connect to the mikrotik device via it's MAC address, as this option is not disabled with it's default configuration.

 ### Configuration - defining variables
-At this stage, certificates created during the configuration of the Mikrotik OpenVPN Server, are already imported.
-Once this is done, open Mikrotik terminal, change variables below if needed, and paste into Mikrotik terminal window.<br>
-**script does not work if the passwords contains \ *backslash***
+Open Mikrotik terminal, change variables below if needed, and paste into Mikrotik terminal window.**The overall logic does not work if the passwords contains \ *backslash***
 ```shell
 :global CN [/system identity get name]
 :global OVPNSERVERPORT 4911